 Kashalya Milon – is someone you won’t find on Google.
 An Elder, she works in the old way, quietly and under the radar.
-Her teachers include Eckhart Tolle, Joseph Campbell, shamen and an enlightened teacher in India.
-I’ve worked consistently and intensely with her for about since early 2008.
+Her teachers include Eckhart Tolle, Joseph Campbell, shamans and enlightened teachers in India.
+I worked consistently and intensely with her for about 15 years.
 (More than a Masters Degree’s -and getting on toward a PhD! worth of time.
 I did the math one day!)
 She has no website or on-line presence.
 She's now retired.

-Cynthia Bourgeault – is the main teacher, author and retreat leader for The Contemplative Society who works deep in the contemplative and ancient wisdom traditions of Christianity.
-Her modern grounded work in this vein has helped me reframe much of my personal and genealogical spiritual background into something that makes broad sense to me.
-I’ve been working with her on and off for over 13 years.
+Cynthia Bourgeault – is the main teacher, author and Wisdom School/retreat leader for The Contemplative Society who works deep in the contemplative and ancient wisdom traditions of Christianity.
+Her modern grounded work in this vein has helped me reframe much of my personal and genealogical spiritual background into something that makes heart-full sense to me.
+I’ve been working with her on and off since 2004.
+More about Cynthia here.

 Hannah Berry - is my, now adult, daughter.
 She is my teacher in the way only ones' child can be.
-Humility, patience, listening, service, boundaries and unconditional love are just a few of the teachings I've received in stages over the years with her.
+Humility, patience, listening, service, boundaries and unconditional love are just a few of the teachings I've received over the years with her.

 Other teachers I’ve had the pleasure of working with or learning from in person: